 Controlling the scale via queue

 One of the most popular methods to control scale and to reduce the DB migration issues is by adding a queue in the middle.
-This allows us to be able to scale pods (in case of k8s) or lambdas (in case of serverless) when load increase
+This allows us to be able to scale pods (in case of k8s) or lambdas (in case of serverless) when the load increases.

 Now we are talking… 😁